digital-index-of-middle-english-verse/sandbox/README.md

-This repository is a sandbox in which to prototype tools for cleanup, transformation, and validation of data curated by editors of *DIMEV: An Open Access, Digital Edition of the "Index of Middle English Verse"*.
+This repository is a sandbox in which to prototype tools for cleanup, transformation, and validation of data curated by editors of the *Digital Index of Middle English Verse* (*DIMEV*).
-Researchers interested in Middle English verse should consult [dimev.net](https://www.dimev.net/), not this repository, as the XML source files in this repository are a snapshot and will not be updated.
+Files are for testing only: researchers interested in Middle English verse should consult [dimev.net](https://www.dimev.net/).
-They are for testing only.
 Commentary is welcome.

 The repository also hosts source files for an experimental new *DIMEV* website, built with Jekyll and hosted by GitHub Pages.